 Gardeners in zone 9 are lucky.
 In most places, roses will bloom only during two or three seasons of the year.
-But in zone 9, roses can bloom year-round.
-And the flowers may actually be larger and more intensely colored during the zone 9 winter.
+In zone 9, though, roses can bloom year-round.
+The flowers may actually even be larger and more intensely colored during the zone 9 winter.
 So, what roses grow in zone 9?
 The answer is almost all of them.
 However, you do need to consider your soil type, humidity, and whether you get salt spray from the ocean in coastal regions.

 Choosing Rose Bushes for Zone 9

 When planning your rose garden, first choose a rose type that fits your lifestyle.
 Old garden roses are among the easiest to grow, but most only bloom once per year.
 By contrast, hybrid tea roses and other formal roses require more maintenance.
 They need proper pruning and fertilization, and they are prone to fungal diseases like black spot, Cercospora leaf spot, and powdery mildew, so you’ll need to spray with fungicides to keep them looking their best.

 Cultivars “Mrs. B.R.
 Cant” and “Louis Phillippe” are great low-maintenance zone 9 roses.
 Knock Out® roses are another very reliable option that tolerates the heat of a zone 9 summer.
 They combine the ease of care of old garden roses with the long bloom period of more modern roses.

 There are many formal rose bushes for zone 9.
 Margaret Merril® Rose, a white floribunda, is very fragrant and blooms year-round in warm to hot climates.